PizzaWhisperer/drandjs/README.md

   TLS: true,
 }
 ```
-To specify which distributes key to use, `fetchAndVerifyWithKey` needs on top of what was described above a field `Key` which should be an hexadecimal string.
+To specify which distributed key to use, `fetchAndVerifyWithKey` needs in addition a field `Key` which should be an hexadecimal string.
 For example :
 ```javascript
 {
   Address: "drand.nikkolasg.xyz:8888",